RSS

 History

-In 1949, a catalog of goods from the German company Baur was mistakenly thrown into the mailbox of the unemployed and almost impoverished Werner Otto; ironically, she will subsequently join the Otto Group holding.
-He immediately clung to the idea of postal shoe trade and in August 1949 registered Werner Otto Versandhandel ("Werner Otto Postal Company") with the Hamburg Ministry of Economy and Transport.
-The newly made company occupied two tiny buildings in a suburb of Hamburg, and at first only three people worked in it.
+In 1949, a catalog of goods from the German company Baur was mistakenly thrown into the mailbox of the unemployed and almost impoverished Werner Otto; ironically, it will subsequently enter the Otto Group holding.
+He immediately clung to the idea of postal trade in shoes and in August 1949 registered the Werner Otto Versandhandel company ("Werner Otto Postal Trade Company") with the Hamburg Ministry of Economy and Transport.
+The newly minted firm occupied two tiny buildings in a suburb of Hamburg, and initially employed only three people.

-There was no question of what exactly to sell: in the end, Otto knew no less about shoes than a gas shoemaker (see his biography).
-A manual catalog appeared six months later: Werner himself cut out photos of the boots, carefully pasted them into the brochure and signed the price.
-He did not shy away from work: he posted booklets, took orders, made delivery.
-One of the first three hundred catalogs with images of 28 pairs of shoes on fourteen pages is still stored in the Company History Museum in Bonn.
-The idea was by no means new: in 1950, hundreds of mail-trading companies functioned in Europe, of which at least half were larger than the Otto affair.
-However, a year later, the proceeds from sales were enough to produce the first printed catalog; along with shoes, it offered suitcases, trousers and umbrellas[1]
+There was no question about what exactly to sell: in the end, Otto knew no less about shoes than a gas shoemaker (see his biography).
+The catalog, made by hand, appeared six months later: Werner himself cut out photos of the boots, neatly pasted them into a brochure and signed the price.
+He did not shy away from the work: he delivered booklets, accepted orders, and made delivery.
+One of the first three hundred catalogs with images of 28 pairs of shoes on fourteen pages is still preserved in the Company History Museum in Bonn.
+The idea was by no means new: in 1950, hundreds of mail trading companies functioned in Europe, of which at least half were larger than the Otto case.
+However, a year later, the proceeds from sales were enough for the release of the first printed catalog; along with shoes, it offered suitcases, trousers[1] umbrellas[1]

 Later, the head admitted that during these years the company was saved exclusively by an accounting error.
-"At first, very inexperienced girls worked in accounting," Werner Otto shared with his biographers. - When in 1952 we received reports for the previous two years, we saw that the company suffered significant losses - such that we actually had to immediately file for bankruptcy.
+"At first, we had very inexperienced girls working in the accounting department," Werner Otto shared with his biographers. - When in 1952 we received reports for the previous two years, we saw that the company suffered significant losses - such that we actually had to immediately declare bankruptcy.
 But the profit in 1952 was so large that it more than blocked two unprofitable years.
-Negligent accounting eventually saved us from a rash move. " Be that as it may, the company clearly got on its feet: five years after the opening, it brought 28 million marks a year, while the starting capital was only six million.
+Sloppy accounting eventually saved us from a rash move. " Be that as it may, the company was clearly on its feet: already five years after opening, it brought in 28 million marks a year, while the starting capital was only six million.

 The company managed to cope with both red lines in the balance sheet and with competitors - and it was necessary to compete with the same sellers of goods by mail, and with ordinary retail stores.
-It was literally possible to reach every buyer: the products of the post-war "economic miracle" became available even to residents of the hinterland, which traditional retailers have not yet reached due to the transport infrastructure destroyed by the bombing.
-The post office has always worked everywhere.
-And even too well: the main problem was, perhaps, to stand out against the background of advertising waste paper, which clogged the mailboxes of burghers to the tie.
+It was possible to literally reach every buyer: the products of the post-war "economic miracle" became available even to residents of the hinterland, to which traditional retailers have not yet reached due to the transport infrastructure destroyed by the bombing.
+The mail worked always and everywhere.
+And even too good: the main problem was, perhaps, to stand out against the background of advertising waste paper that clogged the burghers' mailboxes to the eyeballs.

-Otto managed to win the hearts of consumers by offering them completely new services and demonstrating incredible trust: for example, payment in Otto could be made after delivery of the goods on the invoice, while competitors demanded cash when issuing the goods.
-The loyalty of consumers was influenced by the system of discounts issued after the second order.
-The system of attracting new customers also worked: buyers who made a parallel order in the name of relatives, neighbors or friends received a discount of five percent.
+Otto managed to win the hearts of consumers by offering them completely new services and showing incredible trust: for example, payment at Otto could be made after the delivery of the goods on the invoice, while competitors demanded cash when issuing the goods.
+Consumer loyalty was influenced by the system of discounts issued after the second order.
+The system of attracting new customers also worked: buyers who placed a parallel order in the name of relatives, neighbors or friends received a discount of five percent.

 Werner Otto tried to stand out with the help of a more technological service.
-In 1963, he was the first to come up with orders for goods by phone, and later decided on vertical diversification, creating his own logistics company Hermes-Versand.
+In 1963, he was the first to come up with the idea of accepting orders for goods by phone, and later decided on vertical diversification, creating his own logistics company Hermes-Versand.

-In those years, few took trading by mail seriously, but in just ten years, Werner Otto managed to radically change the idea of this business.
-The company's performance grew arithmetically.
+Few people took mail trading seriously in those years, but in just ten years Werner Otto managed to radically change his idea of this business.
+The company's performance grew in arithmetic progression.
 In 1958, the thickness of the Otto catalog was no longer fourteen, but two hundred pages, and in 1967 - eight hundred, which were published in a million copies.
-A year later, in 1968, the publication of additional specialized catalogs of a narrow orientation began.
-The range of products, initially limited to shoes, expanded to men's, women's and children's clothing, linen, home textiles.
-The company purchased the lion's share of products from suppliers, owners of international brands, but placed a small part of orders in external factories on its own: it had its own designers of clothes and shoes.
-Such a business scheme, by the way, has been preserved so far (2012).
+A year later, in 1968, the publication of additional specialized directories of a narrow orientation began.
+The range of products, initially limited to shoes, expanded to men's, women's and children's clothes, linen, home textiles.
+The company purchased the lion's share of products from suppliers, owners of international brands, but placed a small part of orders in external factories on its own: its staff had its own designers of clothing and shoes.
+This business scheme, by the way, has survived to this day (2012).
 The company's turnover was rapidly approaching a billion German marks.
-Otto's customer base covered all ages and social categories - but the most important reason for the envy of competitors was its loyalty.
-The "town business," as the mail trade was scornfully called before, gave rise to the largest, aimed at innovation and creativity, a balanced organization in which more than a thousand people were employed.
+Otto's customer base spanned all ages and social categories - but the biggest reason for the competition's envy was its loyalty.
+"Small-town business," as the mail trade was contemptuously called before, gave rise to the largest, aimed at innovation and creativity, a balanced organization, which employed over a thousand people.

 In 1965, Otto entered the real estate market, creating the developer ECE Projektmanagement GmbH & Co.
 As of 2012, it is one of the largest developers in Europe specializing in the construction of shopping centers, logistics centers and industrial buildings.
 In North America, Werner Otto's Sagitta Group and Paramount Group own many skyscrapers in New York and Toronto.